voxeet/comms-sdk-react-native/docs/interfaces/internal.AudioCaptureModeOptions.md

 [internal](../modules/internal.md).AudioCaptureModeOptions

-The AudioCaptureModeOptions model allows selecting the preferred audio capture mode and the preferred noise reduction level.
+The AudioCaptureModeOptions model allows selecting the preferred audio capture mode and additional options for the selected mode.

 This model is available in SDK 3.7 and later.